AndrewFoxATU/SoC-Project/index.md

 While using `C:\Temp` I had to keep in mind that this directory might get wiped each week so uploading the changed code back to OneDrive each week was necessary.

 <img src="https://raw.githubusercontent.com/AndrewFoxATU/SoC-Project/main/docs/assets/images/overview1.png">
 The provided template code included VGA timing logic for a 640x480 resolution display and a testbench for initial verification of the design.
-This provided a solid foundation for development.
+This provided a solid foundation for further development.

 ### **Template Code**
 The template code was a simple colour cycle that showed 8 different colours one after another on the VGA display.
 It used a state machine implemented in Verilog with each state representing a specific colour.
 The RGB values for these colours were predefined in the code.